1996 PC Games

 - In-game toggleable/configurable Anti-aliasing

-- 16-bit high-color (65,536 colors) in high resolutions
+- 16-bit high-color (65,536 colors): only in high-res

 - FMV cinematization via CD-ROM